 The MLab remade the reading optophone to foreground Mary Jameson’s contributions to media and computing history.
 The lab’s prototype includes a laser-cut frame and runs Python, OpenCV, and Tesseract on a Raspberry Pi (RPi) with a camera attached.
 The Reading Optophone is the third volume in the lab’s “Kits for Cultural History” series.

-Below are an official description of the Optophone Kit, acknowledgments, and a README written by Tiffany Chan, with instructions and Python scripts for running the prototype on an RPi.
+Below are an official description of the Optophone Kit, acknowledgments, and a README that Tiffany wrote, with instructions and Python scripts for running the prototype on an RPi.
 I also link to a downloadable repository for the Kit and some essays and talks Tiffany and/or I wrote about optophonics.
 The video below demonstrates stages of the prototyping process, from an artifact in storage to a fabricated object in the MLab.

 The Reading Optophone

 MLab 2015-18 | with Tiffany Chan (project lead), Katherine Goertz, Evan Locke, Danielle Morgan, and Victoria Murawski | Volume 3 in the Kits for Cultural History series | open access

 Links: repository (ZIP); MLab research (HTML); essay (HTML) with Amodern; essay (HTML) with the Digital Rhetoric Collaborative; talks at MLA (HTML), HASTAC (HTML), Digital Humanities (HTML), and Washington State University (video)

 Supported by the Canada Foundation for Innovation, Social Sciences and Humanities Research Council of Canada, British Columbia Knowledge Development Fund, and UVic’s Faculty of Humanities, Faculty of Fine Arts, Department of English, and Department of Visual Arts